 Important Points to Keep in Mind

-As long as the IQWiG assessments acknowledge some level of additional benefit, the pharma company should be able to keep its initial launch price but offer health insurers some sort of discount.
-The agreed-upon price is then honoured by Germany’s statutory public insurance program.
+If the IQWiG assessments acknowledge some level of additional benefit, the pharma company should be able to keep its initial launch price but offer health insurers some sort of discount.
+The agreed-upon price is then honored by Germany’s statutory public insurance program.

 Not surprisingly, pharma companies can find themselves at odds with the G-BA on the existing therapy to which their new drug must be compared.
 Manufacturers must demonstrate head-to-head evidence on endpoints strongly preferred by IQWiG and G-BA for a positive assessment.
 The G-BA’s choice of comparator cannot be challenged.

-New drugs to treat rare diseases catch a little bit of a break in the German market with a simplified submission process.
-So long as the new orphan drug costs the statutory health insurance fund less than €50 million annually, it does not need to prove additional benefit to set a price.
+New drugs to treat rare diseases catch a break in the German market with a simplified submission process.
+If the new orphan drug costs the statutory health insurance fund less than €50 million annually, it does not need to prove additional benefit to set a price.
 The additional benefit in general is considered demonstrated by the orphan designation.

-This exception applies to orphan drugs as long as anticipated peak sales stay below the threshold of €50 million a year.
-If the threshold is exceeded after the G-BA decision, a complete dossier has to be submitted by the manufacturer.
+This exception applies to orphan drugs if anticipated peak sales stay below the threshold of €50 million a year.
+If the threshold is exceeded after the G-BA decision, a complete dossier must be submitted by the manufacturer.

 Implications for Industry

 The right comparator is the single most important factor in AMNOG benefit assessments.
-“Additional benefit” can go right out the window if the the G-BA disagrees with the compatator you’ve selected for your new drug.
+“Additional benefit” can go right out the window if the G-BA disagrees with the comparator you’ve selected for your new drug.

 In addition to early alignment with the G-BA on choice of comparator, pharmaceutical companies should consult with the committee on documents and studies to be submitted, methodology to demonstrate additional benefit, clinical trials endpoints and ideal patient sub-population(s), among other considerations.

-The best case scenario for a new drug is to obtain an international reference price through price negotiations with the lead association of the German Sick Funds .
-To that end, most companies may hold off on a launch in Germany, moving first in countries with more favourable pricing conditions.
+The best-case scenario for a new drug is to obtain an international reference price through price negotiations with the lead association of the German Sick Funds.
+To that end, most companies may hold off on a launch in Germany, moving first in countries with more favorable pricing conditions.